Assisi: a complete guide through the birthplace of San Francesco

 #2 Pinacoteca Comunale (Palazzo Vallemani)

-You'll find the most important piece of the collection right at the beginning of the exhibition.
-It's the Majesty.
-The work is attributed to Giotto and comes from Assisi's Palazzo del Capitano del Popolo.
-This palazzo was home to the 'Captain of the People', a powerful medieval figure representing the bourgeoisie and workers in city assemblies.
+The most important piece in the collection is the Virgin and Child in Majesty by Giotto.
+You can find this fresco right at the start of the exhibition.
+It comes from Assisi's Palazzo del Capitano del Popolo (Google Maps), which once housed the 'Captain of the People,' a powerful medieval official who represented the bourgeoisie and workers in city assemblies.

-Also noteworthy is The Madonna and Child in a landscape under an arch of seraphim.
-It was detached from the Porta San Giacomo.
-This old city gate is part of the section of wall between the city and Rocca Maggiore.
-You can recognize the gate by the cypress tree that grows on top of it.
+Another highlight is the Madonna and Child in a landscape under an arch of Seraphim, which originally adorned the Porta San Giacomo (Google Maps).
+This old city gate is part of the wall that separates the historic center from Rocca Maggiore.
+You can recognize it by the cypress tree growing on top.

-The Madonna and Child is attributed to Andrea d'Assisi, nicknamed l'Ingegno (the Ingenious).
-He is said to have been a pupil (together with the famous Raphael) under Perugino and to have assisted the latter in the Sistine Chapel.
+The Madonna and Child is the work of Andrea d'Assisi, also known as l'Ingegno (the Ingenious).
+He's said to have been a student of Perugino, studying alongside the young Raphael, and even assisted Perugino with work in the Sistine Chapel.

 The Madonna and Child, attributed to Andrea d'Assisi